vinayhulgar/Best-Practices/README.md

 Repo on some of the best practices

 # :bulb: Continuous Learning:
 Here’s a list of ways to keep you learning.
-Many of these can be found on the Internet for free:
+Many of these can be found on the Internet for free:<br />

-• Read books, magazines, blogs, Twitter feeds, and websites.
-If you want to go deeper into a subject, consider joining a mailing list or newsgroup.
+:chestnut: Read books, magazines, blogs, Twitter feeds, and websites.
+If you want to go deeper into a subject, consider joining a mailing list or newsgroup.<br />

-• If you really want to get immersed in a technology, get hands on—write some code.
+:chestnut: If you really want to get immersed in a technology, get hands on—write some code.<br />

-• Always try to work with a mentor, as being the top guy can hinder your education.
+:chestnut: Always try to work with a mentor, as being the top guy can hinder your education.
 Although you can learn something from anybody, you can learn a whole lot more from someone smarter or more experienced than you.
-If you can’t find a mentor, consider moving on.
+If you can’t find a mentor, consider moving on.<br />

-• Use virtual mentors.
+:chestnut: Use virtual mentors.
 Find authors and developers on the Web who you really like and read everything they write.
-Subscribe to their blogs.
+Subscribe to their blogs.<br />

-• Get to know the frameworks and libraries you use.
+:chestnut: Get to know the frameworks and libraries you use.
 Knowing how something works makes you know how to use it better.
 If they’re open source, you’re really in luck.
 Use the debugger to step through the code to see what’s going on under the hood.
-You’ll get to see code written and reviewed by some really smart people.
+You’ll get to see code written and reviewed by some really smart people.<br />

-Whenever you make a mistake, fix a bug, or run into a problem, try to really understand what happened.
+:chestnut: Whenever you make a mistake, fix a bug, or run into a problem, try to really understand what happened.
 It’s likely that someone else ran into the same problem and posted it on the Web.
-Google is really useful here.
+Google is really useful here.<br />

-• A good way to learn something is to teach or speak about it.
+:chestnut: A good way to learn something is to teach or speak about it.
 When people are going to listen to you and ask you questions, you’ll be highly motivated to learn.
-Try a lunch-’n’-learn at work, a user group, or a local conference.
+Try a lunch-’n’-learn at work, a user group, or a local conference.<br />

-• Join or start a study group (à la patterns community) or a local user group for a language, technology, or discipline you are interested in.
+:chestnut: Join or start a study group (à la patterns community) or a local user group for a language, technology, or discipline you are interested in.<br />

-• Go to conferences.
-And if you can’t go, many conferences put their talks online for free.
+:chestnut: Go to conferences.
+And if you can’t go, many conferences put their talks online for free.<br />

-• Long commute?
-Listen to podcasts.
+:chestnut: Long commute?
+Listen to podcasts.<br />

-• Ever run a static analysis tool over the codebase or look at the warnings in your IDE?
-Understand what they’re reporting and why.
+:chestnut: Ever run a static analysis tool over the codebase or look at the warnings in your IDE?
+Understand what they’re reporting and why.<br />

-• Follow the advice of the Pragmatic Programmers* and learn a new language every year.
+:chestnut: Follow the advice of the Pragmatic Programmers* and learn a new language every year.
 At least learn a new technology or tool.
-Branching out gives you new ideas you can use in your current technology stack.
+Branching out gives you new ideas you can use in your current technology stack.<br />

-• Not everything you learn has to be about technology.
+:chestnut: Not everything you learn has to be about technology.
 Learn the domain you’re working in so you can better understand the requirements and help solve the business problem.
-Learning how to be more productive — how to work better — is another good option.
+Learning how to be more productive — how to work better — is another good option.<br />

-• Go back to school.
+:chestnut: Go back to school.<br />

 # :bulb: Encapsulate Behaviour, Not Just State: